Skip to main content

 Disadvantage

-It will only be displayed "as it should be" on browsers that support MathML, otherwise, it uses the CSS fallback.
+It will only be displayed as it should be on browsers that support MathML, otherwise, it uses the CSS fallback.
 The rendering isn't quite similar with browser using MathML: the positioning, and especially the fonts.

 The Markup

-This is useful for scientific related posts.
-The equations, the tricks and all.
+This is useful for mathematical related posts.

 CSS